misassemblage/ewwvolume/readme.md

 ```

 ## setup
-the ewwvolume binary is designed to be spawned on key events, it may be convenient to do this through desktop environment or compositor configuration.
+the ewwvolume binary is designed to be spawned on key events. it may be convenient to do this through desktop environment or compositor configuration.

 ## arguments
 the binary must be spawned with an argument

 `up` increase volume 3%

 `down` decrease volume 3%

 `mute-toggle` toggle output mute

 `mic-toggle` toggle input mute